What Are Access Arrangements?

 Deadline For Applying For AQE Access Arrangements

-There is also a process for emergency access arrangements e.g. broken arm, but this would only be used where the requirement was not known in advance.
+There is also a process for emergency access arrangements e.g. broken arm, but this would only be used when the requirement was not known in advance.

 Types Of AQE Access Arrangements (As Detailed In AQE Documentation)